Updated on 2025-08-13 GMT+08:00

 Overtime

-Maximum execution duration of an action, in minutes.
-If the task duration exceeds the specified time before you stop the application, the action will be timed out.
-Value range: 1–30
+Maximum execution duration of the action, in minutes.
+If the duration exceeds the specified time before you stop the action, the action will be timed out.
+Value range: 1–30.

-You can use ${XXX} to reference parameters Container, Image, Image Tag, Instances, and Java Probes (including APM Environment and APM Sub-Businesses).
-For operation details, see Parameter Management.
+You can set Container, Image, Image Tag, Instances, and Java Probes (including APM Environment and APM Sub-Businesses) by referencing ${XXX} parameters defined on the Parameters tab.
+For details, see Parameter Management.